wcsmileyk/sans/README.md

-My way of tracking self-paced progress through my own sourcing of the topics in SANs syllabi
+My way of tracking self-paced progress through the topics in SANs syllabi